zzzprojects/docs/eval-expression.net/pages/documentations/eval-execute.md

 {% include component-try-it.html href='https://dotnetfiddle.net/PCFOZJ' %}

-3 - In the case of the **extension method** (`"code".Execute`), you can directly call the `Execute` method that extends the string type, which uses a global context under the hood.
+3 - In the case of the **extension method** (`"code".Execute`), you can directly call the `Execute` method that extends the string type, which uses a global context under the hood:
 ```csharp
 // CALL the `Execute` method that extends the string type
 var list3 = "new List<int>() { 1, 2, 3 };".Execute<List<int>>();